Take the plunge on Las Vegas roller coasters on your next trip

 What is the best Las Vegas roller coaster?

 Roller coasters are like watches.
 Each one is personal to your preference.
+We recommend all the roller coasters in this article.
 Vegas visitors may prefer the classic roller coaster—where riders travel on a track with loops and dips—while others may prefer to fly through the air on a zipline.

 What hotel on the Strip have roller coasters in Las Vegas?